milh0usec/CRUDiest-Movies-Angular-Front-End/public/README.md

 # CRUDiest-Movies-Database-Angular-Front-End

 A project to demonstrate my front end Angular skills.
+The front end and back end are separate apps with an API using JSON objects.

-The Front end is at:
+The front end is at:

 [https://crudiest-movies.firebaseapp.com/#/movies](https://crudiest-movies.firebaseapp.com/#/movies)